microsoft/wpa/.github/analyst_guide_summary.md

 The `keymetrics_scan()` function is a great starting point for exploratory data analysis, before you dive deeper into particular metrics.

-## Average Email and meeting hours
+## Average email and meeting hours

 The `collaboration_summary()` function generates a stacked bar plot summarising the email and meeting hours by an HR attribute you specify.
 If no HR attribute is specified, "organization" will be used by default: